herman-zamula-teamdev/targetscope/source/operations/map.rst

 **CLI example**
       ``bedmap --echo --echo-map --bp-ovr 1 ref.bed map.bed > ref_with_mapped_map.bed``

-This operation maps elements in one "map" :ref:`set <compound_set>` to :ref:`elements <compound_element>` in another "reference" set, if mapped elements meet the specified overlap criteria.
+This operation maps elements in one "map" :ref:`Set <compound_set>` to :ref:`Elements <compound_element>` in another "reference" set, if mapped Elements meet the specified overlap criteria.

 For instance, take the following command: